 If you want to lose weight, you can include radishes in your diet as they are low in digestible carbohydrates, high in roughage and contain a lot of water.
 They are also high in fiber content which adds bulk to your stool and facilitates its easy expulsion.
 The fiber content also makes you feel fuller and prevents you from overeating.
 This helps you to lose weight.

 Radishes have anti-congestive properties and help to prevent irritation of the nose, throat, windpipe and lungs.
 These irritations are mainly caused due to colds, infections, allergies and other reasons.
 Radishes help to protect the respiratory system from infections as they are rich sources of vitamins and can act as disinfectants.

 Radishes contain potassium, a vasodilator, which helps to relax the blood vessels and increase the blood flow.
-It thus reduces the blood pressure by regulating the flow of blood.
+It thus reduces blood pressure by regulating the flow of blood.
 Consumption of radish does not impact blood sugar levels as they have a low glycemic index.
-The vegetable also regulates the absorption of sugars in the blood stream and hence is safe for diabetics to consume.
+Radish also regulates the absorption of sugars in the bloodstream and hence is safe for diabetics to consume.

 Radish is good for your skin due to the presence of Vitamin C, B vitamin, zinc and phosphorus.
 The water content in this vegetable helps to keep your skin moisturized.
 Radishes also have disinfectant properties and help to prevent skin disorders like dry skin, rashes and cracks.

 Radish root and radish juices also used for skin treatment and daikon white radish also used for skin care.

 The presence of Vitamin C in radish makes it an excellent choice for it to be included in your diet for boosting body immunity.
 Vitamin C helps to regulate body metabolism and helps in the formation of collagen.
 Collagen helps to strengthen blood vessel walls and prevents the onset of various cardiovascular diseases.